M-Bilal-ds/Basic-Shell-using-C/README.md

 ### Usage
 Ensure to compile this code with a C compiler, such as `gcc`, and test in a compatible environment like Linux or macOS for proper functionality.

+# Version 4

+## Overview

+The program is a simple command-line shell implemented in C, which supports executing commands, input/output redirection, piping, and maintaining command history.

+## Features Implemented

+- **Command Execution**:
+  - Supports execution of external commands using `execvp`.

+- **Input/Output Redirection**:
+  - Handles redirection of input using `<` and output using `>`.

+- **Piping**:
+  - Supports piping between two commands using `|`.

+- **Command History**:
+  - Maintains the last 10 commands entered by the user.
+  - Allows repeating commands using `!n` (where `n` is the command number).

+- **Background Execution**:
+  - Supports running commands in the background with `&`.

+## Code Structure

+### Global Variables

+- `char* command_history[HISTSIZE]`: Array to store command history.
+- `int hist_index`: Index to track the current position in the command history.

+### Functionality

+- **Signal Handling**:
+  - Uses a signal handler (`sigchld_handler`) to handle child process termination.

+- **Command Loop**:
+  - Continuously prompts for user input, processes commands, and manages command history.

+- **Command Execution and Piping**:
+  - The `execute` function handles command execution and redirection.
+  - The `execute_pipe` function manages execution of commands connected by a pipe.

+- **Tokenization**:
+  - The `tokenize` function splits user input into command arguments.

+- **Memory Management**:
+  - Allocates and frees memory for command history and argument lists.

+## Potential Improvements

+- Implementing built-in commands (e.g., `exit`, `cd`).
+- Adding advanced error handling for various edge cases.
+- Supporting more complex command structures.
+- Improving user experience by enhancing command line editing capabilities.

+## Usage

+The code is functional and tested for basic features.
+It can be compiled and run without issues.
+Additional enhancements and features can be added as needed.